tgnemecek/core-website/src/collections/pages/learning.md

     <li>Ask for help and form healthy relationships.</li>

     <li>Form new habits to improve health, learning, finances.</li>
-    <li>Use native gifts to create a happy life and give back to community.</li>
+    <li>Use native gifts to create a happy life and give back to the world.</li>
   </ul>
 ---